Skip to content

 Population: The review will consider studies that include only ICPs.
 Other healthcare staff (including students) will be excluded from the study.
 Studies will be excluded if they did not differentiate between for example, general nurses and ICPs.

-Context: This review will consider studies from upper-middle and high-income countries and will include ICPs who work in both acute and non-acute healthcare settings.
+COntext: This review will consider studies from upper-middle and high-income countries only, and will include ICPs who work in acute and non-acute healthcare settings.

-The proposed systematic review will follow the JBI convergent integrated approach for mixed methods systematic reviews20.
-This methodology is justified as it will allow for a methodical and rigorous approach and provide a contextual understanding of the topic which further enhances reliability by combining different categories of evidence22.
+The proposed systematic review will follow the JBI convergent integrated approach for mixed methods systematic reviews29.
+This methodology is justified as it will allow for a methodical and rigorous approach and provide a contextual understanding of the topic which further enhances reliability by combining different categories of evidence31.
 This approach is preferable, because the review question can be addressed by both quantitative and qualitative research principles.
-Following data extraction, quantitative data will then be converted into ‘qualitized data’ in the form of textual descriptions23.
+Following data extraction, quantitative data will then be converted into ‘qualitized data’ in the form of textual descriptions32.

 Search strategy